access-ci-org/Operations_STEP_2024/Day3-May15/git/2-record-changes.md

 ---

+## Exercise: On your own

+Use the commands we just learned to make another file, add some contents, stage it, and make another commit in your repository.

+---

 ## Review: Staging area

 The staging area _de-couples_ changes to the working tree from what we choose to include/exclude in the next commit.

 This allows you to be sloppy with saving files, while still producing neat commits!